scottcoughlin2014/UtilityFunctionWebapp/README.md

 # UtilityFunctionWebapp
-I have no idea what im doing
+I have no idea what im doing but i did it

 Use the function utilityCompiler with -pyfile interface.py: python utilityCompiler -pyfile interface.py